microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ![errors and warnings](images/tips-and-tricks/Errors_Warnings.gif)

-You can filter problems either by type ('errors', 'warnings') or text matching.
+You can filter problem list either by type ('info', 'errors', 'warnings') or by matching text.

 ### Change language mode

+The language mode in the Status Bar indicates the language (for example, Markdown, Python, and more) that is associated with the active editor.
+You can change the language mode for the current editor by selecting the Status Bar language mode indicator, or by using the keyboard shortcut.

 Keyboard Shortcut: `kb(workbench.action.editor.changeLanguageMode)`

 ![change syntax](images/tips-and-tricks/change_syntax.gif)

-If you want to persist the new language mode for that file type, you can use the **Configure File Association for** command to associate the current file extension with an installed language.
+If you want to persist the new language mode for a file type, use the **Configure File Association for** command to associate the current file extension with an installed language.

 ## Customization

-There are many things you can do to customize VS Code.
+There are many options to customize VS Code to meet your preferences:

 * Change your theme
 * Change your keyboard shortcuts